 Update: Plug in Grant Changes

-As of 7am today (Thursday 18th March 2021), the government has made changes to the plug-in grants available for electric vehicles.
-As part of this, the grant for electric cars (PICG) has been reduced from £3,000 to £2,500 and restricted to cars priced under £35,000.
-This means popular electric cars such as the Tesla Model 3 now won’t be eligible for the grant, unlike previously.
+As of 7am today (Wednesday 15th December 2021), the government has made changes to the plug-in grants available for electric vehicles.
+As part of this, the grant for electric cars (PICG) has been reduced from £2,500 to £1,500 and restricted to cars priced under £32,000.
+This means popular electric cars such as the Mini Electric Cooper S 1 now won’t be eligible for the grant, unlike previously.
+The grant rate is now 35% of the purchase price, up to £1500.
 In terms of vehicle models, only variants or trim levels where the price is below the cap will be eligible for the grant.
 These changes came into immediate effect and at short notice.
+Although, support for wheelchair accessible vehicles will remain at 35% of the purchase price, up to £2,500 and the higher £35,000 price cap.

-Changes have also been made with cuts to the Plug-in Van Grant (PIVG) and the Plug in Truck Grant (PITrG).
-This means plug-in van customers will now receive 35% of the purchase price for small vans, up to a maximum of £3,000 and 20% of the purchase price for a large van, up to a maximum of £6,000.
-The plug-in truck grant has also been cut with a reduction of £4,000.
-This means the new grant covers 20% of the purchase price, up to a maximum of £16,000.
+Other changes to the plug-in grant scheme have also been made, including cuts to the Plug-in Van Grant (PIVG).
+This means plug-in van customers will now receive 35% of the purchase price for small vans, up to a maximum of £2,500 and 35% of the purchase price for a large van, up to a maximum of £5,000.
 Eligibility criteria also applies for these grants.
+The plug-in van grants will be limited to 1000 grant applications each financial year for each business, although this will not apply to lease companies.
+Currently, no changes have been made to grant rates for vehicles over 3.5 tonnes.

 For more information about this, please click here.